 One of the most important elements that lead to repeat customers is creating satisfied customers in the first place, and a huge part of the online customer satisfaction journey comes through their user experience (UX) on your site.

 With that said, here are a handful of the most common ways to boost the UX for your website:

 - Make sure that your site’s navigation and layout are simple and intuitive.

 - Ensure that your site is mobile-friendly optimized.

-- Comb over your sales pages to see if each one is easy to understand, and your products and services are presented in an understandable manner.
+- Comb over your sales pages to see if each one is easy to understand and your products and services are presented understandably.

 - Increase your site’s loading speed if possible.

 - Strategically place calls to action (CTAs) on every page to help lead the customer through your site.